splunk/public-o11y-docs/alerts-detectors-notifications/detector-options.rst

 By default, :strong:`Min Delay` is set to ``Auto``, which means the detector can run at real time if all known MTS have sent a data point.

-You can permanently override the default setting for a detector by setting a :ref:`Min Delay` value in the :strong:`Detector Options` tab or using the Detector API.
+You can only configure :strong:`Min Delay` using the detector API.
+Detector API.
 For more information, see the :new-page:`Detector API reference <https://dev.splunk.com/observability/reference/api/detectors/latest>`.

 Max delay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^